advancedfx/afx-doc/docs/index.md

     details: You can block specific deathnotices, sounds and more with advancedfx
   - icon: 📑
     title: Detailed Documentaion and Tech Support
-    details: Check out this doc and the discord channel to get support and QA
+    details: Check out this doc and the Discord channel to get support and QA
 ---

 <!-- HTML Part -->